mikkemakk/sc-facebook-hack-presentation/README.md

 ## Bonus: deploy to Heroku!

 Ping Roel or Omid to get yourself added to the project as a collaborator.
 This assumes you have installed the Heroku gem and setup your credentials on your system.
 If not, head to Heroku[7] and sign up.
 Test your presentation locally and make sure you've catched all errors and typo's.
-Deploy to Heroky by doing:
+Deploy to Heroku by doing:

     $ shine deploy